iota-community/treasury-web/pages/voting-tutorial.md

 It is also no problem if you change your mind during the seven-day "voting open" period.
 You are free to stop the vote or change your opinion without consequences during this time frame.

-In the governance dashboard, use the "manage vote" button dispalyed next to the option you have previously chosen (highlighted as "selected") and use "stop voting".
+In the governance dashboard, use the "manage vote" button dispalyed next to the option you have previously chosen (highlighted as "selected") and use "stop vote".
 ![stop vote before counting](https://user-images.githubusercontent.com/77154511/151155739-ac691c04-fd62-46ba-af31-69663b4c189d.png)